gfkpth/nominal_person/README.md

 - root level:
   - persn\_db.sqlite
   - persn\_postgresql\_dump.sql
-  - requirements.txt *for python scripts*
+  - requirements.txt *for python scripts/notebooks*
 - [db-creation-notes/](db-creation-notes): folder documenting the process of creating the database from the original master .ods file as well as extraction of examples from a LaTeX file
 - [2020-Glossa/](2020-Glossa): folder containing a csv file and R script from a [2020 Glossa article](https://doi.org/10.5334/gjgl.1121) on person restrictions in nominal person, based on a subset of the data in the main database
 - [2024-LT/](2024-LT): folder containing a csv file and R script from a [2024 Linguistic Typology article](https://doi.org/10.1515/lingty-2023-0080) on word order correlations in nominal person, based on a (larger) subset of the data represented in the main database